 GEOG7013.
-MATPP dissertation (18 credits)
+MTP&P dissertation (18 credits)

-To complete the curriculum, a candidate must also complete a topical study or research project under the supervision of a dissertation supervisor in two parts.
+To complete the curriculum, a candidate of dissertation option must complete a topical study or research project under the supervision of a dissertation supervisor in two parts.
 The first part is a dissertation of 10,000 - 20,000 words, with a focus on one of the passenger or freight transport modes and on a global, regional, or local scale.
 The second part consists of a signed communication record with the supervisor and a presentation of research findings in the 'dissertation seminars' series.
 Attendance and participation in the 'dissertation seminars' series are required.
 Students who have not presented in the dissertation seminar series will not be permitted to submit their written dissertations for grading purpose.